ceari/edacc_web/specification.rst

   The output or result of a solver that was run on a benchmark.
 Experiment
-  An experiment consists of a set of solvers configurations, a set of instances, and a specified number of attempts for each solver on each instance ("runs").
+  An experiment consists of a set of solvers configurations, a set of instances, and a specified number of attempts for each solver on each instance ("runs", interesting for solvers using random number generators).
   A competition will typically consist of several experiments based on categories such as Random, Application, ...